I was in need of a DIY gel air freshener with essential oils and quickly.

 Finally, add the last 1/4 cup of water to help the liquid cool faster.

 Now it’s time to make it smell and look pretty.
-In other words, this is the fun part!
+In other words, this is the fun part of making the best air freshener for your house!

 Originally I thought I’d use the blue glass, but it didn’t look right with the flower inside, so I switched it at the last minute.

-You’ve gotta love a recipe that is flexible enough to swap things at the last minute.
+You’ve gotta love this DIY gel air freshener with essential oils recipe that is flexible enough to swap things at the last minute.
 This is real life peeps!

 Now it’s time to add your essential oils.
 The scent combinations are truly endless because you can mix any essential oils or other scents that you have on hand.
 I’m even considering using a few drops of perfume to give one to my grandma for her birthday.